- For defenders

 - How can I help?

-Freedom of opinion and expression are guaranteed under Syrian law but in reality there are extensive limitations to these rights, with reports of scores of arrests and detentions of human rights defenders campaigning for human rights and of democracy activists calling for democratic reforms.
-Online monitoring and censorship of the internet is commonplace, and the government regularly blocks access to internet sites used by human rights defenders.
+Freedom of expression is guaranteed under Syrian law but in reality there are extensive limitations to these rights, with reports of scores of arrests and detentions of human rights defenders campaigning for human rights and of democracy activists calling for democratic reforms.
+Online monitoring and censorship of the internet is commonplace, and the Syrian government has a long standing policy of surveillance, censorship and orchestrating blackouts.
 There have also been reports of human rights defenders being detained for their online activity.
-In a number of cases where HRDs have denounced alleged human rights violations, the authorities have pressed charges of “disseminating false reports”.
+The Electronic Syrian Army, believed to be financially supported by the Assad regime and openly declaring allegiance to the government, has deployed an aggressive cyber strategy which involves targeting social media sites including YouTube and Facebook pages of opposition news sources.

 17 May 2013